lgonzalezrouco/pti/p1_servlets/dockerize.md

 ## 2. Dockerize your application

-First go into the Tomcat's webapps folder (where you have your my_webapp folder with your application):
+First go into the Tomcat's folder:

-    cd webapps
+    cd apache-tomcat-9.0.5

 Then edit there a file named "Dockerfile" with the following contents:

     FROM tomcat:9
-	RUN apt-get update && apt-get install -y default-jdk COPY my_webapp /my_webapp
+	COPY webapps/my_webapp /my_webapp
 	WORKDIR /
 	RUN cp -r my_webapp /usr/local/tomcat/webapps

 ### 2.1 Building the image from the Dockerfile

+From the Tomcat folder run:

 	docker build -f Dockerfile -t carrental .